VirtCode/hypr-dynamic-cursors/README.md

 The following events with the described arguments are available, when IPC is enabled:
 - `shakestart`: fired when a shake is detected.
-- `shakeupdate`: fired on frame during the shake, has arguments `x,y,trail,diagonal,zoom`:
+- `shakeupdate`: fired on frame during the shake, has arguments `x, y, trail, diagonal, zoom`:
   - `x`, `y` are the current cursor position.
   - `trail` and `diagonal` are two floats, the first indicating the distance the mouse travelled, and second the diagonal this movement was within.
 Their quotient `trail / diagonal` indicates how intense the shaking is.
   - `zoom` is the current cursor magnification level, as currently shown by this plugin, depending on the shake configuration.
 It is also interpolated smoothly.